-I had always challenged myself to be bold in the classroom—to relay my point of view, participate in discussion, and comment on others’ interpretations of text and theory.
-But for some reason, the boldness I embodied as a student started to dissolve quickly after the fairy dust of graduation settled.
-I participated in a self-described “job experimentation period” for the first two years out of school.
-I dabbled in the world of third-party Pinterest marketing; I tried fundraising at an education-based nonprofit; I even ventured into the world of finance and took a position as an analyst at a commercial real estate firm.
-True to form, I would try my best to do well within my given office setting, but nothing I tried held my fascination when I was “off the clock.”
+For the first two years out of school, I participated in a self-described “job experimentation period” wherein I dabbled in the world of third-party Pinterest marketing.
+I also tried fundraising at an education-based nonprofit, and I even ventured into the world of finance, taking an analyst position at a commercial real-estate firm.
+I tried my best to do well within my given office settings, but nothing I tried held my fascination.

-In my off hours I found myself returning to the same daily, and sometimes thrice daily, ritual of visiting WhoWhatWear.com, a routine I had practiced since my sophomore year of college.
+In my off hours, I found myself returning to the same daily (sometimes thrice-daily) ritual of visiting the fashion site WhoWhatWear.com, a routine I had practiced since my sophomore year of college.
 I wasn’t just obsessed with the site’s bright, crisp photography and fashion-friendly voice; I was in awe of its founders.
-I would spend hours researching Katherine Power and Hillary Kerr, studying the evolution of their success, but it never occurred to me that I could one day work at one of their websites.
+I spent hours researching Katherine Power and Hillary Kerr, studying the evolution of their success.
+But it still never occurred to me that I could actually work for their company, Clique Brands.

-Then, one day while I was working on a digital marketing assignment for my then-current endeavor, I spotted Katherine Power taking meetings at Soho House.
-I didn’t have a résumé ready, I certainly wasn’t dressed to impress, and I wasn’t entirely sure what I was going to say, but seeing someone I have looked up to for ages in the flesh empowered me to make a move.
-I waited until she had a moment to herself, and then I got up, went right up to Katherine, and introduced myself, telling her how much I admired her company and that I would love to be considered if she had any openings at Clique Media.
+One lucky day, while working in New York City at Soho House (a private social club) for my latest endeavor, I spotted Katherine Power taking meetings.
+I didn’t have a résumé ready, I certainly wasn’t dressed to impress, and I wasn’t entirely sure what I was going to say.
+But seeing Power in the flesh empowered me to make a move.
+I waited until she had a moment to herself, and then I got up and introduced myself, telling her how much I admired her company and that I'd love to be considered if she had any job openings.

-Fortunately, Katherine was impressed enough to give me her business card, and when I followed up with an email and edited résumé the following day, she was very quick to respond.
-Several months later, I am writing this article for MyDomaine from my desk at the Clique Media offices.
+Fortunately, Katherine was impressed enough to give me her business card, and when I followed up the next day with an email and my résumé, she was quick to respond.
+Several months later, I had my very own desk in Clique Brands' offices.

-The moral of my story is this: Figure out what it is you love, and then be bold and make it your career.
-Don’t wait for an opportunity to appear; create the opportunity yourself.
+I didn't wait around, hoping for a great opportunity to just appear out of the blue; I created my own opportunity—and so should you.
+Figure out what it is you truly love to do, be bold about it, and then make it your career.
 Who knows?
-Maybe your career role model will respond to boldness in the same way that mine did.
+Maybe your role model will respond to your own brand of boldness in the same way that mine did.